Build Configuration

 Railway will build and deploy your code with zero configuration, but when necessary, there are several ways to configure this behavior to suit your needs.

-- Install/build/start commands
+- Build/install/start commands

-- Nix/Apt packages to install
+- Mise and Apt packages to install

 - Directories to cache